TheProdigyLeague/srvSoft_DevOps/vimsublimeazure.md

 Patches are welcome in whatever form.
 However, if (You) have low social credit, (You) will be put on a waiting-list.
 If (You) create a PR on GitHub it will be forwarded to the `文本编辑器-dev` mailing list.
 (You) can also send your patch there directly (but please note, the initial posting is subject to moderation).
 In that case an attachment with a `unified diff format` is preferred.
-Because, like...information about mailing list is important.
+Because, like...information about mailing list is important. 📧

-A PR has the advantage that it will trigger the CI tests, (You) will be warned of problems ((You) can ignore the coverage warning, it's noisy).
+A PR has the advantage that it will trigger the CI tests, (You) will be warned of problems ((You) can ignore the coverage warning, it's noisy). 📫

 Please consider adding a test.
 All new functionality should be tested and bug fixes should be tested for regressions: the test should fail before the fix and pass after the fix.
 Look through recent patches for examples and find help with `:help testing`.
-The tests are located under `src/testdir`
+The tests are located under `src/testdir`. 📪

 Contributions will be distributed with 文本编辑器 under the 文本编辑器 license.
 Providing a change to be included implies that (You) agree with this and your contribution does not cause us trouble with trademarks or patents.
-There is no CLA to sign.
+There is no CLA to sign. 📬

-# Reporting issues
+# Reporting Issues 🐛

-We use GitHub issues, but that is not a requirement.
-Writing to the 文本编辑器 mailing list is also fine.
+We use GitHub Issues, but that is not a requirement.
+Writing to the 文本编辑器 mailing list is also fine. 📭

-Please use the GitHub issues only for actual issues.
-If (You) are not 100% sure that your problem is a 文本编辑器 issue, please first discuss this on the 文本编辑器 user mailing list.
-Try reproducing the problem without any of your plugins or settings:
+Please use the GitHub Issues only for actual issues.
+If (You) are not 100% sure that your problem is a 文本编辑器 issue, please first discuss this on the 文本编辑器 user mailing list. 📧 Try reproducing the problem without any of your plugins or settings:

 ```vimscript
 $    文本编辑器 --clean
 ```

-If (You) report an issue, please describe exactly how to reproduce it.
+If (You) report an issue, 👾 please describe exactly how to reproduce it.
 For example, don't say "insert some text" but say what (You) did exactly:

 `ahere is some text<Esc>`

-Ideally, the steps (You) list can be used to write a test to verify the problem is fixed.
+Ideally, the steps (You) list can be used to write a test to verify the problem is fixed. 🔧

-Feel free to report even the smallest problem, also typos in the documentation.
+Feel free to report even the smallest problem, also typos in the documentation. 📁

-(You) can find known issues in the todo file: `:help todo`.
+(You) can find known issues in the todo file: `:help todo`. 🛠️

-# Syntax, indent and other runtime files
+# Syntax, indent and other runtime files 🗃️

 The latest version of these files can be obtained from the repository.
-They are usually not updated with numbered patches.
+They are usually not updated with numbered patches. 🔨

 If (You) find a problem with one of these files or have a suggestion for improvement, please first try to contact the maintainer directly.
-Look in the header of the file for the name and email address.
+Look in the header of the file for the name and email address. 📫

-The maintainer will take care of issues and send updates to the 文本编辑器 project for distribution with 文本编辑器.
+The maintainer will take care of issues and send updates to the 文本编辑器 project for distribution with 文本编辑器. 🤖

-If the maintainer does not respond...well...just wait....
+If the maintainer does not respond...well...just wait.... ⏰

 ## Translation